dessader/react-factory/README.md

 Directly importing the factory from the package into each component of your project is a valid approach, but you may miss out on some of the fundamental benefits.
 A best practice when working with important dependencies that permeate the entire project is to create a thin wrapper—also known as a facade—that encapsulates interactions with the external package, and then use this facade throughout the project.
 This approach offers a number of advantages:

 - **Resilience to change**.
-Even if something changes in an external dependency—whether it’s breaking changes or useful new features — you can always apply them at a single “single point of truth” and thereby propagate them throughout the entire project, rather than having to undertake a large-scale refactoring of the codebase.
+Even if something changes in an external dependency, whether it’s breaking changes or useful new features — you can always apply them at a single “single point of truth” and thereby propagate them throughout the entire project, rather than having to undertake a large-scale refactoring of the codebase.

----

-`createComponent` is a good candidate for exactly this treatment, and wrapping it locally is the recommended approach.
-Rather than importing it directly into every component file, wrap it once, and let every component in the app go through that single entry point — so app-wide defaults live in one file and can evolve without touching every call site:
+- **Unified Abstraction**.
+The Factory pattern involves creating a set of entities, and if you import the factory directly from a package, you lose full control and are forced to make the necessary configuration changes on a case-by-case basis.

+The `createComponent` factory is good on its own, but if you build a thin facade around it, you'll further ensure the code base's resilience to changes and gain even more flexibility and capabilities.

+#### Basic Usage

+The simplest option is to simply create a wrapper around the factory and use that wrapper to create components.
+If at any point you want to change any settings, you only have to do it once:

 ```tsx
 // lib/create-component.ts